Waterberg Biosphere

-The average height of the mountain range is 600 m with a few peaks rising up to 2000 m above sea level.
+The average height of the mountain range is 600 m with a few peaks rising up to 2,000 m above sea level.
 Vaalwater town is located just north of the mountain range.
 The extensive rock formation was shaped by hundreds of millions of years of riverine erosion to yield diverse bluff and butte landform.
 The ecosystem can be characterised as a dry deciduous forest or Bushveld.
 Within the Waterberg there are archaeological finds dating to the Stone Age, and nearby are early evolutionary finds related to the origin of humans.

 Waterberg (Thaba Meetse) is the first region in the northern part of South Africa to be named as a Biosphere Reserve by UNESCO.

 Geology

-The underlying rock formation derives from the Kaapvaal Craton, formed as a precursor island roughly 2.7 billion years ago.
+The underlying rock formation derives from the Kaapvaal craton, formed as a precursor island roughly 2.7 billion years ago.
 This crustal formation became the base of the Waterberg, which was further transformed by upward extrusion of igneous rocks.
 These extruded rocks, containing minerals such as vanadium and platinum, are called the Bushveld Igneous Complex.
-The original extent of this rock upthrust involved about 250,000 square kilometers, and is sometimes called the Waterberg Supergroup.
+The original extent of this rock upthrust involved about 250,000 square kilometres, and is sometimes called the Waterberg Supergroup.

 Sedimentary deposition from rivers cutting through Waterberg endured until roughly 1.5 billion years ago.
 In more recent time (around 250 million years ago) the Kaapvaal craton collided with the supercontinent Gondwana, and split Gondwana into its modern-day continents.
 Waterberg today contains mesas, buttes and some kopje outcrops.
 Some of cliffs stand up to 550 meters above the plains, with exposed multi-coloured sandstone.